Morayfield - East

 Employment performance in Morayfield - East has been broadly consistent with national averages

-Morayfield - East has a balanced workforce with both white and blue collar jobs.
-Manufacturing and industrial sectors are prominent, with an unemployment rate of 4.6% as of June 2025.
+Morayfield - East has a diverse workforce with representation from both white and blue collar jobs.
+The manufacturing and industrial sectors are prominent in the area, which had an unemployment rate of 4.6% in June 2025.

 Frequently Asked Questions - Employment